-A. Here are 8 Steps one should follow while building a strategy
+A. Here are 8 Steps one should follow while building an email marketing strategy

-- Step 2: Decide the campaign you are going to go with.
+- Decide the campaign you are going to go with.

 A. It depends on how much your customers want to hear from you.
 You can also run some tests to see the frequency and rate at which you should send out emails.

 Q. What is the best time to send marketing mail?

 A. Time can vary according to your mailing list.
 You can take the help of Google Analytics to see when your subscribers are most active.